QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 In the models of  Calvo {cite}`Calvo1978` and  Chang {cite}`chang1998credible`, the government takes those costs tax-distortion costs into account.

-It balances the costs of imposing the distorting taxes needed to acquire the money that it destroys in order to generate deflation against the benefits that expected deflation generates by raising the representative households holdings of real balances.
+It balances the costs of imposing the distorting taxes needed to acquire the money that it destroys in order to generate deflation against the benefits that expected deflation generates by raising the representative households' holdings of real balances.

 Let's see how the government does that in our version of the models of  Calvo {cite}`Calvo1978` and  Chang {cite}`chang1998credible`.